-Darling Road Preserve’s 109 acres were purchased from the Litsky Family in two separate purchases.
+Darling Road Preserve’s original 109 acres were purchased from the Litsky Family in two separate purchases.
 These purchases were made possible by generous donations from Salem residents, The Town of Salem, the Lyme and East Haddam Land Trusts, The Nature Conservancy and corporate matching funds.
 In addition SLT received grants from Dominion, the State of CT, the Bafflin Foundation, Fields and Ponds Foundation, the Tides Foundation, the SECT Community Foundation and Vanguard.

-The DRP trails map shows the trails on the Preserve as well as on the preserved adjacent land.
+The DRP trails map shows the trails on the Preserve as well as on the preserved adjacent private land.
 Dogs are allowed on leashes, but no hunting or motorized vehicles.

-DIRECTIONS: Parking area at 428 Darling Rd.
+DIRECTIONS: Parking areas at 428 Darling Rd. and 470 Darling Rd.